darusakov/RusakovLab.github.io/support.md

 1. Register at our forum (REGISTER▸)
 2. Login (FORUM▸)

-Once registered, you will be able to search for solutions, ask questions, initiate discussions, report bugs, request new features, and receive comprehensive support, etc.
+Once registered, you'll gain access to a range of features, including searching for solutions, asking questions, starting discussions, reporting bugs, requesting new features, and receiving comprehensive support.

 Registered users also gain early access to the latest cutting-edge versions of our tools, ahead of releases on GitHub, and detailed instructions for setting up the cloud computation package